Below is a photographic copy of the original

 (The letter goes on to suggest that Adams' final solution

-had no effect on Challis, and questions whether Challis was
+had no effect on Challis & questions whether Challis was

 It is provided below, following the page's main body.]